Mississippi primaries whittle list of governor candidates

 “We offer something other than the status quo,” Waller said Monday.
 “We have a platform.
 They call it pragmatic conservatism.”

-Foster has raised the least money among Republicans.
+Foster raised the least money on the Republican side.
 He received national attention last month after saying he would not let a female reporter ride with him in his truck to report on his campaign unless she were chaperoned by a male colleague.

-Most of the Democratic candidates for governor have raised little money.
-Two with strong ties in the vote-rich metro Jackson area are Robert Shuler Smith, who’s wrapping up his third term as district attorney in the state’s largest county, and Velesha P. Williams, a military veteran and retired administrator at Jackson State University.
+Two of Hood’s rivals with strong ties in the vote-rich metro Jackson area are Robert Shuler Smith, who’s wrapping up his third term as district attorney in the state’s largest county, and Velesha P. Williams, a military veteran and retired administrator at Jackson State University.

 Follow Emily Wagster Pettus on Twitter: http://twitter.com/EWagsterPettus .